-Additional safety tips provided by Public Health-Seattle & King County at www.kingcounty.gov/BeatTheHeat.
+Additional safety tips are available from Public Health-Seattle & King County at www.kingcounty.gov/BeatTheHeat.

-King County animal control officers will will respond to resident calls about animals in distress due to the heat.
+King County animal control officers will respond to calls about animals in distress due to the heat.
 Call 9-1-1 or 206-296-PETS (7387) if you see a pet in a hot car, or an animal that lacks access to fresh water and shade.
-More tips.
+More information from Regional Animal Services.

 - Avoid outdoor burning of any kind.
-Ensure campfires – if even permitted – are out and cold before leaving the camp site.
-Check with the local jurisdiction like the U.S. Forest Service or Washington State Dept of Natural Resources to learn if campfires are permitted in your campground area.
+Ensure campfires – even if permitted – are out and cold before leaving them.
+Check with authorities like the U.S. Forest Service or Washington State Department of Natural Resources to learn if fires are permitted in your area.

 - Keep burning materials in your vehicle.
 Use your ashtray.